 Nicolás Gulino is the filmmaker behind Toposcope Films.
-Born in Buenos Aires, Argentina, in 1969, he grew up in Montreal, Canada, where he currently lives with his wife and two children.
+Born in Buenos Aires, Argentina, in 1969, he grew up in Montreal, Canada, where he currently lives with his family.

 He comes to documentary filmmaking from a background in the social sciences, the humanities, and education, having obtained a BA in anthropology and Hispanic literature from McGill University (Canada) and a master's degree in education from the University of Oregon (U.S.A.).

 Nicolas has worked as a teacher in schools and universities in the U.S., Canada, and Paraguay; he has also worked as a lecturer at the Eugene and Montreal planetaria and as an outreach educator at the University of Oregon's Pine Mountain Observatory.
-Here, he got to "play" with some fun technology including projectors, telescopes and lenses to tell stories and engage audiences...the film camera would soon follow.
+Here, he got to "play" with some fun technology including projectors, telescopes and lenses to tell stories and engage audiences.

 At the Montreal filmmakers' center Main Film, the Canadian Screen Training Centre, the Summer Institute of Film and Television (Ottawa), as well as in the field of various documentary shoots, he learned different facets of documentary production.
 Over the years he has also had the privilege of learning from established filmmakers Peter Wintonick, Garry Beitel, Harold Crooks, and Peter Svatek among others.